Wire & Gas training topics announced

-A BROAD range of training topics, seminars and panel sessions will provide Wire & Gas 2020 attendees with an arsenal of new knowledge and skills to help them navigate the rapid technological change and hot competition facing the automotive repair sector.
+A board range of training topics, seminars and panel sessions will provide Wire & Gas 2020 attendees with an arsenal of new knowledge and skills to help them navigate the rapid technological change and hot competition facing the automotive repair sector.

 Workshop owners and customer-facing staff will reap huge benefits from a session by MACS Worldwide CEO Andy Fiffick about workshop advertising and marketing, covering various methods from basic low-cost programs to state-of-the-art yet easy to execute initiatives that deliver great results.